Saphereye/budget-tracker/README.md

 The data by default is stored at `~/.local/share/budget-tracker/expenses.csv`.

 ## Usage
-- To install the program, make sure to have cargo [installed](https://doc.rust-lang.org/cargo/getting-started/installation.html), then run the following command.
+- To install the program, make sure to have [cargo installed](https://doc.rust-lang.org/cargo/getting-started/installation.html), then run the following command.

 ```bash
 cargo install budget-tracker
 ```

-If the PATH is not set directly add the following to your shell profile.
+If the `PATH` is not set directly add the following to your shell profile.

 ```bash
 export PATH="$HOME/.cargo/bin:$PATH"
 ```

-- To see graphical data run:
+- To see graphical representation of your budget, run:
 ```bash
 budget-tracker
 ```

-- To add a new entry (add `-` infront of amount to show expenses) run any one of:
+- To add a new entry (add `-` infront of amount to show expenses) run any one of the following:
 ```bash
 budget-tracker --add
 budget-tracker -a